Towards an M5-Brane Model II: Metric String Structures: L-infinity -algebras and associated differential graded algebras

 We note that the higher products $\mu_i$ induce maps from $\odot^i \frg[1]\rightarrow \frg[1]$, which can be extended to coderivations $\CD_i$.
-The sum of all these codifferentials combine into a coderivation $\CD$ encoding the $L_\infty$-algebra $\frg$, where the higher Jacobi identities correspond to the coderivation squaring to zero, i.e.~$\CD^2=0$.
+The sum of all these codifferentials\footnote{We insert some additional signs for convenience.} combine into a coderivation $\CD$ encoding the $L_\infty$-algebra $\frg$, where the higher Jacobi identities correspond to the coderivation squaring to zero, i.e.~$\CD^2=0$.

-The third way of describing $L_\infty$-algebras, which is the important one for this paper, is now the dualization of the above coalgebra description.
+The third way of describing $L_\infty$-algebras, which is the important one for this paper, is the dualization of the above coalgebra description.
 In the case of ordinary Lie algebras, this yields what is known as the Chevalley--Eilenberg algebra of a Lie algebra.

 \begin{definition} The \underline{Chevalley--Eilenberg} algebra $\sCE(\frg)$ of an $L_\infty$-algebra $\frg$ encoded in a codifferential $\CD$ is the differential graded commutative algebra